 Instructing a London Chartered Surveyor to undertake a Building Survey or HomeBuyer Report will give you the opportunity to find out the cost of the work needed and the findings in the survey report may allow you to negotiate the purchase price.

 There are a number of issues prevalent in properties in certain areas of London, such as subsidence, Japanese Knotweed, and problems arising from conversions.
 It is essential that you select a surveyor with a local knowledge of the area as, not only will they be aware of issues common to properties in the location, but they will also have an awareness of the current property market and values of the local buildings.

 When you get your quotes for a house survey through reallymoving.com, you are guaranteed a local Chartered Surveyor with an expert knowledge of the area.

 Tens of thousands of individuals opt to relocate to London from all over the world each year, but any move overseas requires meticulous planning and organisation.

 So when you’re looking for a reliable and experienced removal company to handle your international move, what sort of questions should you be asking potential firms?

 Here are some of the suggested topics you should bring up with your potential international removals firm:

-Are you a member of the British Association of Removers (BAR)?
+- Are you a member of a trade association such as the British Association of Removers (BAR)?

 - What happens to my goods when they arrive in the UK?